 On the occasion of an informal meeting of European Ministers responsible for disabilities issues organised by French Secretary of State for disability, Sophie Cluzel, and the European Minister for European affairs, Nathalie Loiseau, in cooperation with the Romanian Presidency of the Council of the EU and the European Commission, a joint declaration was signed to foster action to further support the autonomy and independence of persons with disabilities across the EU.

 Signatories reaffirmed their determination to continue to remove the barriers that 80 million persons with disabilities across the EU face in their daily lives in order to enable them to access all their rights, work, education, health and social protection, and to be fully included in society.
+The declaration also acknowledges the need “to provide persons with complex communications requirements with appropriate support, with a view to develop and convey their directions”.

 They also stressed that, in line with the European Pillar of Social Rights, the measures necessary to take into account persons with disabilities should be further integrated into the future strategic framework of the EU.
 This come at a time when the European disability strategy post 2020 is under consultation.
 The conference was also an opportunity to take stock of the latest developments regarding the implementation of the UN Convention on the Rights of People with Disabilities at the EU-level, notably the European Accessibility Act, which final version has been recently approved by the European Parliament.